morganthomas/winning-arguments/winning-arguments.md

 **Do games always have rules?** Can we think of an example of a game that has no rules?
 Conversation, one might argue, is a game with no rules.
 In some sense this is true; people are free to say whatever they want.
 However, conversation does have many unstated norms that are usually not violated.

-TODO: Below is sloppy, make better

-Grice argued that participants in conversations usually follow certain (maxims of conversation)[https://www.sas.upenn.edu/~haroldfs/dravling/grice.html].
+Grice argued that participants in conversations usually follow certain (maxims)[https://www.sas.upenn.edu/~haroldfs/dravling/grice.html].
 They are (to quote):

 1. **The maxim of quantity**, where one tries to be as informative as one possibly can, and gives as much information as is needed, and no more.
 2. **The maxim of quality**, where one tries to be truthful, and does not give information that is false or that is not supported by evidence.